MOV-RAX-0/Android-Kernel-Emulation/README.md

 * Build repeatable labs for Android kernel emulation and fuzzing
 * Understand `kmem`, SLAB behavior, freelist reuse, and kernel hardening
 * Contribute meaningful documentation to the security community

+# Learning Goals
+* Compile Android kernels with debug symbols
+* Run them in QEMU with custom initramfs
+* Trace memory allocation via kmalloc, kmem_cache_*, etc.
+* Use /proc/slabinfo, GDB, and symbol maps to interpret behavior
+* Study kernel memory bugs (e.g. SLAB UAF)

+# License
+This project is licensed under the terms of the MIT license.
+It is provided for educational and research purposes only.
+Do not use it in violation of laws, terms of service, or ethical guidelines.